Raymonf/BAKKA-Editor-Avalonia/README.md

 ### Notes

 * FluentAvalonia is used for the ContentDialog alone.
-It works, though it's ugly.
+It works, though it's ugly (the fault is mine).